JRigelo/Recommender/README.md

    dataset I created containing the common users from movies and games.

 #   To run this code:

-   cd src/

-    1. Create a data folder (at the same level as src) and
+    1. mkdir data
-    (from the source above) add the following files to it:
+    and add the following files to it:

      ratings_Movies_and_TV.csv
      ratings_Video_Games.csv
      meta_Movies_and_TV.json.gz
      meta_Video_Games.json.gz

+cd src/

     2. Train the models: `python training_model.py`
     3. To get a recommendation: `python recommender.py`